datacarpentry/python-socialsci/_episodes/04-Creating re-usable code.md

 Functions are used when a section of code needs to be repeated at variaous different points in a program.
 It saves you re-writing it all.
 In reality you rarely need to repeat the exact same code.
 Usually there will be some variation in variable values needed.
 Because of this, when you create a function you are allowed to specify a set of `parameters` which represent variables in the function.

-In our use of the `print` function we have provided as a parameter, whatever it is we want to `print`.
-Typically wheneveer we use the print function we pass a different parameter value.
+In our use of the `print` function we have provided as a parameter, whatever it is we wanted to `print`.
+Typically whenever we use the print function we pass a different parameter value.

 The ability to specify parameters make functions very flexible.